EG-Miln/One-Score-Heartbreaks-Analyzing-Close-Games-in-College-Football/README.md

 - **Coaching Staff:** Insights to improve situational strategy and decision-making
 - **Athletic Departments:** Metrics to evaluate coaching effectiveness and performance in close games
 - **Players:** Better understanding of execution in high-pressure scenarios
+- **College Football Fans:** Learn more about the factors associated with one-score games, as well as have a perspective of their respective teams' peformance from a data driven view

 ---